 Today’s digital natives are more comfortable with a smartphone or other mobile device in their hand than they are without one.
 Schools and colleges have long viewed phones as an unwelcome source of distraction, often banning them from the classroom or lecture hall.
 But increasingly their potential as an educational tool is being recognized.

 If each student has access to a tablet computer during a lesson or lecture then they can use it to view supplementary material, ask questions more easily, do background research and so on.
 For younger pupils this approach is often more engaging than traditional teaching methods.
 In this way what was once a source of distraction is now a key component of the lesson.

-Online or virtual learning is now a standard feature of homeschooling, allowing stay-at-home pupils to access expert tuition and teaching aids via video tutorials, online seminars, chat rooms, access to articles and interactive modules and other resources.
+Online class is now a standard feature of homeschooling, allowing stay-at-home pupils to access expert tuition and teaching aids via video tutorials, online seminars, chat rooms, access to articles and interactive modules and other resources.
 But these online learning tools are increasingly being used by schools and colleges, blurring the line between public education and home learning as both groups effectively co-exist in the same virtual classroom.

 Although a long-standing and historic center of education, Bryant and Stratton College now offers extensive online programs which attract large numbers of students.
 Similarly, all Bryant and Stratton campuses are equipped with computer labs and learning centers that students can use, and a decent home computer with high-speed internet connection is an essential requirement in order to complete the coursework.

 The potential of VR and AR (augmented reality) programs for educational use is still being realized.
 Examples of their use could include allowing students to participate safely in scientific experiments, have conversations with native speakers in different languages, or be immersed in a completely different time and place for the purpose of historical understanding and empathy.
 Dedicated VR rooms exist on some campuses, incorporating 360-degree screens and surround sound for maximum effect.